d0nutptr/sic/README.md

 This attack only works if the attacker at least one of these:

-* Script tag injection (HTML injection, for example)
+* Style tag injection (HTML injection, for example)
 * Control of CSS at the top of a style tag.

 The first case is probably more likely and will work even if filtered through vanilla DOM Purify.